 As described in Note 2 - Restatement of Previously Issued Financial Statements, the Company's financial statements for the period from July 20, 2020 (inception) through December 31, 2020, and for the period from July 20, 2020 (inception) through September 30, 2020 (collectively, the "Affected Periods"), are restated in this Annual Report on Form 10-K/A (Amendment No. 1) (this "Annual Report") to correct the misapplication of accounting guidance related to the Company's warrants in the Company's previously issued audited and unaudited condensed financial statements for such periods.
-The restated financial statements are indicated as "Restated" in the audited and unaudited condensed financial statements and accompanying notes, as applicable.
-See Note 2 - Restatement of Previously Issued Financial Statements for further discussion.
+The restated financial statements are indicated as "Restated" in the audited and unaudited condensed financial statements for further discussion.